josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

 Duration: 60 minutes

-In this exercise, attendees will implement a classification experiment.
-They will load the training data from their local machine into a dataset.
-Then, they will explore the data to identify the primary components they should use for prediction, and use two different algorithms for predicting the classification.
-They will evaluate the performance of both and algorithms choose the algorithm that performs best.
+In this exercise, you will implement a classification experiment.
+You will load the training data from your local machine into a dataset.
+Then, you will explore the data to identify the primary components you should use for prediction, and use two different algorithms for predicting the classification.
+You will then evaluate the performance of both and algorithms choose the algorithm that performs best.
 The model selected will be exposed as a web service that is integrated with the sample web app.

 ### Task 1: Create your Azure Machine Learning project